-In Part 3: Creating Your Conversion Rate Optimization Strategy, we learned about the two main types of conversion rate optimization strategies and when to use each.
-We also dug into the importance of testing for your specific audience since humans can be fickle.
+In Part 3: Creating Your Conversion Rate Optimization Strategy, we learned about the two types of strategies for optimizing for conversions and when to use each.
+We also dug into the importance of testing options for your target audience since humans can be fickle.

 Once you’ve gotten the ball rolling with your conversion rate optimization strategy, you may be wondering how to keep it going long-term.
 In part four of our six-part Optimizing for Conversions to Create Lifetime Value video series, Margo Andros, Founder at LTV Approach and Brandon Howell, Website Optimization Service Lead at ROI Revolution share the advantages and disadvantages of going in-house vs. agency for your CRO initiatives.